 - Personal Information

-After the resume objective, the following sections: Strengths, Education and Certifications are used to add substance to Keisha’s lack of experience.
+After the resume objective, the following sections: Skills, Education and Certifications are used to add substance to Keisha’s lack of experience.
 You may also have noticed we included Keisha’s brief stint as a dining server.

 We felt we could make this experience relevant by identifying five responsibilities she carried out as a dining server which are transferable to the job of a Marketing Intern.